catsmoker/com.app.catsmoker/README.md

 For any additional games you’d like to see supported, please open an issue with the APK name at [issues](https://github.com/catsmoker/com.app.catsmoker/issues).

+## Note

+The updates are temporarily on hold due to a lack of devices available for experimentation.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.